Is balance a truth or a myth? It's a controversial topic these days, especially in wellness circles.

-The problem with balance, and the reason I believe so many people don’t believe it’s real, is that we can never attain perfect balance.
-That’s just not how the natural world works.
-(Don’t believe me?
-Go ahead and try to measure the surface area of a plant.
-It will change before you can complete your calculation.)
+The problem with balance, and the reason I believe so many people believe it's a myth, is that we can never attain perfect balance.
+(Don't believe me?
+Go try to measure the surface area of a tree.
+Before you're done with the calculation, it will have already changed.)

-Even so, while a perfect state of balance may be impossible to achieve as an absolute end point, we do feel better the closer we get to it.
+Even if we never achieve a perfect state of balance, we feel better the closer we get to it.

 When we're closer to center, we're happier, more creative, and better able to deal with the chaos life sometimes brings our way.